-Krane Funds Advisors, LLC (the "Adviser" or "Krane") is located at 1350 Avenue of the Americas, 2nd Floor, New York, New York 10019 and serves as investment adviser of the Fund.
+Krane Funds Advisors, LLC (the "Adviser" or "Krane") is a registered investment adviser located at 1270 Avenue of the Americas, 22nd Floor, New York, New York 10020 and serves as investment adviser of the Fund.
 The Adviser has served as the investment adviser of the Fund since the Fund's inception.

-The Adviser is responsible for the day-to-day management of the Fund, and continuously reviews, supervises, and administers the Fund's investment program.
+The Adviser is responsible for making investment decisions for the Fund's assets, continuously reviewing, supervising, and administering the Fund's investment program, and the general management and administration of the Trust.
 The Adviser is also responsible for arranging transfer agency, custody, fund administration and accounting, and other non-distribution related services necessary for the Fund to operate.
 The Adviser administers the Fund's business affairs, provides office facilities and equipment and certain clerical, bookkeeping and administrative services, and permits its officers and employees to serve as officers or Trustees of the KraneShares Trust (the "Trust").
 The Board of Trustees of the Trust supervises the Adviser and establishes policies that the Adviser must follow in its day-to-day management activities.
 Pursuant to an investment advisory agreement between the Trust and the Adviser, the Fund pays the Adviser a fee, which is calculated daily and paid monthly, at an annual rate of 0.68% based on a percentage of the average daily net assets of the Fund.